Illawarra Environmental Education Centre logo

 Survival Challenges

-Utilizing basic equipment, students must work as a team to construct a shelter to protect them from the elements.
+Utilising basic equipment, students must work as a team to construct a shelter to protect them from the elements.
 Their shelters must survive the incoming ‘rain’, before the second component can begin.
-Students are set the challenge of cooking marshmallows over a fire.
+Taking the lead from Bear Grylls, students are set the challenge of cooking marshmallows over a fire.
 However, to create the fire, no matches will be supplied.
-Instead students must use a flint and steel to light the tinder, which must then be used carefully to light a larger fire to cook their marshmallows.
+Instead, students must use flint and steel to light the tinder, which must then be used carefully to light a larger fire to cook their marshmallows.

 Outcomes - PDHPE